Published in Association with the Association of Collegiate Schools of Planning

 Manuscripts should clearly demonstrate their relevance to planning.
 JPER defines planning as concerned with public actions that are efficient, effective, and equitable.
 JPER addresses planning practice at all levels of government and by nongovernmental organizations and in all substantive areas.

 Instruction Articles: Manuscripts concerned with pedagogical topics also are considered and may include descriptive accounts of innovative approaches to teaching; locally derived analyses of student recruitment, advising, or alumni career successes; or illustrations of classroom exercises and techniques.
 Accounts of a specific course or teaching innovation should be grounded in pedagogical theories and offer strong evidence of learning outcomes to support their conclusions.
-For detailed guidelines on instruction articles, please click here.
+Instructional articles should include sufficient evidentiary base to support the validity of their conclusions.
+Typically, more than one instance of curriculum delivery is preferred to evaluate whether sufficient evidentiary base exists.
+Accounts of student outcomes or learning should not identify individuals.
+For detailed guidelines on instruction articles, please see our Guidelines for Pedagogy Papers.